skycoin/skycoin-explorer/DEVELOPMENT.md

 ### e2e Tests

-Note: before running the e2e tests you must compile the frontend and run the server.
-The e2e testing process will use the compiled frontend, so if you forget to run the compilation process your lastest changes will be ignored.

 If you are running a Skycoin node normally, the server must be run locally with `npm start` and you can run the e2e tests with:

 ```sh